a KT (Biaxin 250 mg)

 Pill imprint a KT has been identified as Biaxin 250 mg.

-Biaxin is used in the treatment of bronchitis; sinusitis; dental abscess; pneumonia; helicobacter pylori infection (and more), and belongs to the drug class macrolides.
+Biaxin is used in the treatment of helicobacter pylori infection; dental abscess; sinusitis; bronchitis; skin or soft tissue infection (and more), and belongs to the drug class macrolides.
 Risk cannot be ruled out during pregnancy.
-Biaxin 250 mg is not subject to the Controlled Substances Act.
+Biaxin 250 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: